-The significant uncertainties caused by the COVID-19 global pandemic may also negatively impact our operations and capital resources.
-We continue to monitor the impact of COVID-19 on our ability to continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
+The significant uncertainties caused by the evolving effects of the ongoing COVID-19 pandemic may also negatively impact our operations and capital resources.
+We and our key clinical and manufacturing partners have been able to continue to advance our operations, and we continue to monitor the impact of COVID-19 on our ability to continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
 This pandemic may ultimately have a material adverse effect on our liquidity and operating plans, although we are unable to make any prediction with certainty given the spread and rapidly changing nature of the pandemic and the evolving global actions taken to contain and treat the novel coronavirus.